xosg/xosg.github.io/README.md

-# My Online Resume — Sophisticated Version
+# My Online Resume — Modern Version

-This repository hosts a lightweight, framework-free personal resume and portfolio designed for GitHub Pages.
-It uses semantic HTML, modern CSS, and vanilla JavaScript only.
+This repository contains a minimalist, framework-free personal resume and portfolio for GitHub Pages.
+It uses semantic HTML, modern CSS, and vanilla JavaScript, with all dynamic content driven by JSON files.

 ## Features

-- Personal information hero section with avatar and quick actions
+- Emoji avatar in the hero section (no SVG file needed)
-- Developer accounts section with links to code and blogs
+- Technical accounts section with icons and tooltips, data-driven from HTML or JSON
-- Projects section with elegant cards and technology tags
+- Projects section rendered from JSON data
-- Certificates gallery with a responsive grid and lightbox
+- Certificates gallery with responsive grid and lightbox
-- Skills distribution chart using the Canvas API (no libraries)
+- Pie charts (skills, languages, etc.) rendered from a JSON array (fully dynamic)
-- Subtle animations, hover effects, and accessible semantics
+- Subtle animations, hover effects, and accessible markup

 ## Project Structure